rick-r/marriage-figaro-norway/captions.md

 i dubbi, i sospetti
 gelare mi fan.

-    [either:]
-    Promise me you won't jump to conclusions!
+    Don't jump to conclusions!

     I'm trying not to.

-    [or -- literals:]

-    If you want to hear the rest,
-    Dismiss these suspicions
-    that are so unfair to me.

-    I must hear the rest,
-    these doubts and suspicions
-    make my blood run cold.

-[last two repeat a few times... stay on?]
+[last two repeat a few times... stay on]

 SUSANNA: